How to Start Your Own LLC in Delaware - Complete Guide

 Gross Receipts Tax:

-Delaware does not levy a general sales tax, but it does impose a gross receipts tax on businesses that sell goods or provide services in the state.
-Gross receipts tax is calculated on total business revenue, and rates vary depending on business activity.
+Delaware does not charge a general sales tax, however, it charges a gross receipts tax to businesses that sell products or offer services within the state.
+The Gross receipts tax is based on the total business revenue and the rates are different based on the business activity.

 Payroll Taxes:

-If your LLC has employees, you must withhold state income tax (if applicable) and remit unemployment insurance taxes through the Delaware Division of Revenue.
+In case your LLC employs any workers, you are required to pay the state income tax (where applicable) and file unemployment insurance taxes using the Delaware Division of Revenue.

 Pass‑Through Income Tax: